German government reeling after regional election defeats – DW – 09/02/2024

 State elections in Germany have much more than regional meaning — they are seen as a gauge of the federal government's performance.
 That's why although only two of the country's 16 federal states voted on September 1 — with their 5 million eligible voters a fraction of the 61 million nationwide — the results are significant.

-This is the first time in a state parliament election that the far-right Alternative for Germany (AfD) party received more than a third of the vote.
-Plus, the parties which make up the Berlin-based federal government have never received such bad results in regional elections.
+This is the first time in an election for a state parliament that the far-right Alternative for Germany (AfD) party received more than a third of the vote.
+Plus, the parties which make up the Berlin-based federal government have never seen such bad results in a regional vote.

-In Saxony as well as Thuringia, the far-right AfD received more than double as many votes as the three parties which make up the federal coalition government — the center-left Social Democrats (SPD), environmentalist Greens and neoliberal Free Democrats (FDP) — combined.
+In Saxony as well as in Thuringia, the far-right AfD received more than double as many votes as the three parties which make up the federal coalition government — the center-left Social Democrats (SPD), environmentalist Greens and neoliberal Free Democrats (FDP) — combined.
 These parties' results are each in the single digits.
-The Greens in Thuringia and the FDP in both states fail to meet the 5% threshold to enter the state parliaments at all.
+The Greens in Thuringia and the FDP in both states even failed to meet the 5% threshold to be represented in the state parliaments.

 Punishing the government in Berlin?

-According to pre-election opinion polls, the SPD was also threatened with being thrown out of the state parliaments, but in the end was spared this debacle.
+The SPD was also threatened with being thrown out of the state parliaments, according to pre-election opinion polls, but in the end was spared this debacle.

-Four out of five German voters say they are unsatisfied with the work of the federal government, and that has long been the case.
-The monthly survey conducted by pollsters infratest dimap, regularly shows poor results for Chancellor Olaf Scholz and his ministers.
+Four out of five German voters have said they are unsatisfied with the work of the federal government, and that has long been the case.
+The monthly survey conducted by pollsters infratest dimap regularly shows poor results for Chancellor Olaf Scholz and his ministers.

-The coalition is seen as quarrelling and incapable of action.
-It also did not help that the government quickly and unanimously reacted to the knife attack in Solingen shortly before the state elections.
-Stricter migration and security policies were announced, and 28 asylum seekers who had committed criminal offenses were surprisingly deported to Afghanistan.
+The coalition is seen as being engaged in constant quarrels, incapable of action.
+Even the government's quick and unanimous reaction to the deadly knife attack in Solingen shortly before the elections failed to make an impact.
+With an eye to the immigration debate during the electoral campaigns, the federal government last week announced stricter migration and security policies, and made a surprise move to deport 28 asylum-seekers who had committed criminal offenses to Afghanistan.

 The AfD sees itself as having confirmed a broad support base.
 The state elections brought "historic" success for their party, AfD co-leader Alice Weidel said, calling for the federal government to stand down.
 "It is also a punishment for the federal government, it is a requiem for this coalition," Weidel said, adding: "The government in Berlin should ask itself if it can even continue to govern.
 This question of fresh elections should be posed at least following the [upcoming] election in Brandenburg, because things cannot carry on like this."